-- 5. Develop procedures for all individuals involved in lead testing and reporting and their roles and responsibilities. - 6.
-Notify all required parties in the required time periods after lead testing results are received. - 7.
+5. Develop procedures identifying all individuals involved in lead testing and reporting and their roles and responsibilities to meet the reporting requirements.

+- 6. Notify all required parties in the required time periods after lead testing results are received. - 7.
 Keep accurate records of all notification efforts performed.